FreedomBen/breakout71/Readme.md

 ## Perk ideas
 - wrap left / right
-- puck bounce predictions (using particles)
 - n% of the broken bricks respawn when the ball touches the puck
-- bricks take twice as many hits but drop 50% more coins
+- bricks break 50% of the time but drop 50% more coins
 - wind (puck positions adds force to coins and balls)
 - balls repulse coins
 - n% of coins missed respawn at the top